senyosimpson/senyosimpson/README.md

 I write semiregularly on my blog, [Undefined Behaviour].
 It's focused on my learnings throughout my industry journey.
 It's likely to converge around distributed systems and Rust 🦀

-### Newsletter 📝

-I keep a [newsletter].
-I provide no guarantee on frequency of updates or consistency of content.
-It's mainly centered around software and startups.
-I hope you find something to enjoy in there 📢

 ### Contact 🤙🏾

 The easiest way to contact me is on [the bird app] 🕊️.
 Otherwise feel free to send